misael86/consultant-assignment-scraper/README.md

 ## Stack

 I've decided to write the solution in Nextjs and TypeScript.
 In that way practicing server rendering and also React Server Components.
-The database is stored localy, therefor, as for now, this page can only be run localy.
-I don't see the point of hosting this somewhere yet.
+The database is stored localy in a .json file and edited with the lowdb package.
+Since the database is stored localy for now, this page can only be run localy, I don't see the point of hosting this somewhere yet.
+For scraping webpages I am using Playwright.
 I am also going to experiment with Gemini CLI and see if I can get some help writing documentation, getting code reviewed and having a coding partner who can guide me in the right direction, without writing the code for me.
 So I want to stay away from vibe coding the project.

 ## Running the code